dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/api-general.rst

 Knora API V1 is a RESTful API that allows for reading and adding of resources from and to Knora and changing their values using HTTP requests.
 The actual data is submitted as JSON (request and response format).
-The diverse HTTP methods are applied according to the widespread practice of RESTful APIs: GET for reading, POST for adding, and PUT for changing resources and values (see RESTful_API_).
+The diverse HTTP methods are applied according to the widespread practice of RESTful APIs: GET for reading, POST for adding, PUT for changing resources and values, and DELETE to delete resources or values (see RESTful_API_).

 .. _RESTful_API: http://www.restapitutorial.com/lessons/httpmethods.html